 Katharine Van Dusen is an experienced litigator who focuses on complex business and commercial disputes in state and federal courts.
-Her representations include real estate and land use disputes, employment and white-collar matters, as well as complex commercial cases.
+Her representations include land use and real estate disputes, employment matters, and complex commercial cases.

 Katharine focuses on solving the problems her clients face.
 She has tried multiple matters to verdict and has successfully defended trial court decisions on appeal.
 Katharine’s clients come from a variety of industries, and her practice takes into account the scope of the dispute and the needs of the client to tailor an appropriate litigation strategy.